 Editor’s Note: how to protect messages over PC5 between the remote UE and the relay is FFS.

-Step 5-6: UE1 sends the indirect communication request to UE2 via the UE-to-UE relay1, including the K-ID, UE1 security capability, UE-to-UE relay1 ID, a security info, where the security info can be used by the UE2 to verify the UE1 authenticity.
+Step 5-6: UE1 sends the indirect communication request to UE2 via the UE-to-UE relay1, including the K-ID, UE1 security capability, UE1 ID, UE2 ID, UE-to-UE relay1 ID, a security info, where the security info can be used by the UE2 to verify the UE1 authenticity.
+The security info could be a message authentication code, which is generated by the Key, the UE1 ID, UE-to-UE relay1 ID, UE2 ID and a fresh parameter.

-Editor’s Note: Security parameters needs to be clarified.
+Editor’s Note: What type of ID is used as a UE or relay ID is FFS.

-Step 7: UE2 verified the security info to assure the correctness of the indirect communication request message, and may verify that the authenticity of UE-to-UE relay identified by the UE-to-UE relay ID.
+Step 7: UE2 verified the security info to assure the correctness of the indirect communication request message, may check that the received UE2 ID matches with its own identity, and may verify that the authenticity of UE-to-UE relay by comparing the received UE-to-UE relay1 ID in step 6, and the UE-to-UE relay1 ID stored in step8.

-Editor’s Note: Detail on authenticating UE-to-UE relay needs to be clarifed.

 Step 8: UE1 and UE2 perform the indirect security mode command procedure to establish the security connection, including the protection key and security algorithms.

-Editor’s Note: whether the direct SMC procedure defined in the TR 33.536 [8] can be reused here for indirect communicaton mode is FFS.
+Steps 4b and 5b of direct security mode complete procedures in TS 33.536 [8] clause 5.3.3.1.4.4 could be reused here for the indirect SMC between UE1 and UE2.

 Step 9-10: UE2 sends indirect communication response message to the UE1.

 The following data transferred between the two UEs could be protected based on the security connection estabhlished in the above.